How To Survive a Riot

 Escaping a Riot On Foot

 • Blend In: Try to look as much like the rioters as possible.
-If all the rioters have their hoods up, then put yours up too.
+If all the rioters have their hoods up, put yours up too.
 If you are caught in a riot while wearing a business suit, then ditch the jacket and roll your sleeves up so you better blend in.
-Once you get to the edge of the riot area, remove anything that makes you look like a rioter or the police might mistake you for a rioter.
+Once you get to the edge of the riot area, remove anything that makes you look like a rioter, or the police might mistake you for a rioter.

 • Get Inside a Safe Building: When you find yourself outside during a riot, you should get indoors as soon as possible.
-But don’t get into just any building, or you could find it being looted and on fire soon!
+But don’t get into any building, or you could find it looted and on fire soon!
 Avoid stores and government buildings as your cover space.

 *If you see someone getting beat by rioters, then you might feel inclined to intervene.
 But this also puts yourself at risk.
 Instead, try to scare the rioters away by shouting something like “the police are coming!”